rootsdev/polygenea/docs/nodes.md

 including at least a set of "preferred" or "standard" keys, a discipline for translingual activities, and probably a set of formatting guides for at least some classes of values.

+In earlier versions of Polygenea I called these "Citation nodes".
+Confusion over the user of "citation" as a textual presentation vs. underlying data caused me to switch terms to "BibItem" (inspired by BibTeX's database of reference entries and LaTeX's command `\bibitem`).
+I am not yet convinced that this term is optimal.

 #### **Digitisation** node
 An in-data document being referenced.